menandmice/micetro_docs/guides/user-manual/ipam.rst

 1. In the :guilabel:`Related DNS data` section of the inspector, select :guilabel:`Edit` on the ellipsis menu for the relevant DNS record.

 2. Make the desired changes and click :guilabel:`Save now` or :guilabel:`Add to request`.
 See :ref:`webapp-workflows` for further details.

 Removing a DNS Host
 ^^^^^^^^^^^^^^^^^^^

-1.In the :guilabel:`Related DNS data` section of the inspector, select :guilabel:`Delete` on the ellipsis menu for the relevant DNS record.
+1. In the :guilabel:`Related DNS data` section of the inspector, select :guilabel:`Delete` on the ellipsis menu for the relevant DNS record.

 2. Select :guilabel:`Create now` or :guilabel:`Add to request`.
 See :ref:`webapp-workflows` for further details.